 The Complex includes:

 Memorial Hall: The hall seats approximately 300, has a stage with curtains, some lighting and newly installed blackout curtains.
-A small public address system is available for hire (Contact Bruce Cumming 0419 130 719).
+A small public address system is available to use.

 With a polished floor and attractively decorated the hall is suitable for a wide variety of functions – dinners, concerts, film days and nights, exhibitions, conferences, celebrations, etc.